tolauwae/phd-thesis/src/oop/oop.typ

 == Implementation<oop:implementation>

 // todo show vs code plugin
-We have implemented the stateful out-of-place debugger formalized above in a prototype debugger, called #emph[Edgar].
+We have implemented the stateful out-of-place debugger formalized above in a prototype debugger, called #emph[Edward].
-The #emph[Edgar] debugger is built on top of the WARDuino runtime @lauwaerts24:warduino, a WebAssembly runtime for microcontrollers.
+The #emph[Edward] debugger is built on top of the WARDuino runtime @lauwaerts24:warduino, a WebAssembly runtime for microcontrollers.
+The prototype provides the features described in the previous section.// for IoT applications that compile to WebAssembly.
-The implementation leverages the existing stateless implementation of the WARDuino runtime, and extends it with the necessary infrastructure for state synchronization.
+//The implementation leverages the existing stateless implementation of the WARDuino runtime, and extends it with the necessary infrastructure for state synchronization.
-This involved extending the existing communication protocol with the necessary messages for state synchronization, and refactoring the communication infrastructure of the runtime to handle the new messages.
+//This involved extending the existing communication protocol with the necessary messages for state synchronization, and refactoring the communication infrastructure of the runtime to handle the new messages.
 Additionally, we created a new high-level interface for defining actions which integrates the state synchronization interface described in @oop:semantics.
 The stateful debugger can be used in VS Code to debug AssemblyScript programs running on an instance of the WARDuino runtime, thanks to a dedicated extension to the VS Code IDE.

-//Edgar extends the EDWARD debugger's communication protocol with the necessary messages for state synchronization, as described by the formal semantics.
+=== Virtual Machine Requirements<subsec:requirements>

+In order to implement out-of-place debugging, any candidate VM must support the following:

+    + Standard instrumentation required for halting and stepping through a program.
+    + Support forward and backward state transfer for non-transferable resources.
+    + Update the state provided the data received from the transfer functions.
+    + Capture and serialize all asynchronous events produced by non-transferable resources.

+First, the virtual machine needs to support the elementary debug commands of any online debugger, which at least include halting and stepping through a program.
+Second, as we have demonstrated, state synchronization is equally fundamental for out-of-place debugging.
+The virtual machine should be able to support forward and backward state transfer for non-transferable resources.
+//In our implementation, the virtual machine provides primitives for state serialization, that allow developers to easily implement the transfer functions for the actions on non-transferable resources.
+Third, given the data provided by the transfer functions, the virtual machine must be able to update its own state.
+Four, the virtual machine must be able to capture and serialize all asynchronous events produced by non-transferable resources.
+Thereby allowing them to be forwarded from server to client.

 #snippet("oop:action",
     columns: 2,